JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $1200 Rectoverb (Wonderful)
 - $1229 Victory V40 'The Duchess'
 - $1699 Mesa California Tweed Blue Head (SO BEAUTIFUL and classy)
+- Egnater Tweaker (Reliability and support still an issue)

 [Best Budget Tube Amp Shootout 2019](https://www.youtube.com/watch?v=WQiumLhQbTI)

 ## Quotes ##
 - Super Champ "I've had both and I can assure you, after Fuse adjustment, the X2 is alot better.
 I don't know why Fender ships the amp with everything on 10 and you have to adj. it out, but it does sound alot better.
 The bass response is huge compared to the Xd.
 The XD is a little louder in the low volume range, the X2 takes over in the high volume range.
 The line out on the X2 is much better too."